 In December 2019, a novel strain of coronavirus (SARS-CoV-2), which causes COVID-19, was reported to have surfaced in China.
 In March 2020, the World Health Organization declared the outbreak of COVID-19 to be a pandemic, and the world's economies began to experience pronounced effects.
-While the disruption currently is expected to be temporary, there is uncertainty around the extent and duration of disruption, and any future related financial impact cannot be reasonably estimated at this time.
+There is uncertainty around the extent and duration of disruption, and any future related financial impact cannot be reasonably estimated at this time.